Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Background and Related Work

 While there is a substantial body of qualitative work addressing bias, factual inaccuracies, and the dramatization of news in Indian media~\cite{drabu2018muslim,mishra2018broadcast,bhat2023expanding}, our research contributes by offering quantitative evidence.
-Notably, some channels, including Republic TV, have even acknowledged their tendencies to sensationalize news.
-This admission has had repercussions; the main opposition coalition has initiated a boycott against 14 television hosts, including Arnab Goswami, accusing them of disseminating rumors, hate, and false content aimed at opposition parties~\cite{indiatodayINDIABloc}.
+Notably, some channels, including \channel, have even acknowledged their tendencies to sensationalize news.
 Our study enriches this dialogue by supplying empirical data on the nature and framing of the content presented in such debate shows.

-\subsection{Analysis of TV news and media}
+\subsection{Analysis of TV News and Media}

 In the realm of analysis of TV news and media, multiple avenues of research have emerged that address the intricate problem of media bias, the influence of media on public perception, and the role of technological platforms in shaping or amplifying these biases.
 One stream of work delves into detecting subtle biases in online news by examining `gatekeeping,' coverage, and statement bias, using unsupervised methods on a geographically diverse set of news sources~\cite{saez2013social}.
 This line of research intersects with another that undertakes a comparative framing analysis of terrorism coverage in US and UK newspapers, revealing differing national focuses, either militaristic or diplomatic, that guide news stories' framing~\cite{papacharissi2008news}.